jakeprice-me/tech-notes/content/openssl.md

 ## Wildcard Certificate

-!!! tip
+> [!tip]
-	On MacOS you have to use `sudo` for the final certificate creation command otherwise you get an error with the `srl` file not being accessible.
+> On MacOS you have to use `sudo` for the final certificate creation command otherwise you get an error with the `srl` file not being accessible.

 ```sh
 # Create key: